Vocabularies¶

 myChoice = schema.Choice(...)

-For a multi-select field, use a List
+For a multi-select field, use a List, Tuple, Set or Frozenset with a Choice as the value_type:

 class IMySchema(model.Schema):